 Another example of performance could be from an infotainment systems Navigation system.
 “When a user goes to Navigation screen and enters the destination, the route should be calculated within “X” seconds”.
 One more example from the web application login page.
 “Time it takes for the user profile page to load after login.”

-Please remember that system performance measurement is different from load measurement.
+Please remember that system performance measurements are different from load measurements.
 During load testing, we load the system CPU and RAM and check the system throughput.
-In the case of performance, we test system throughput in normal load/stress conditions.
+In the case of performance, we test the system throughput in normal load/stress conditions.